 If you’ve just finished your asset management plan or infrastructure strategy this request may not exactly be music to your ears!

-That’s because executive summaries for asset management plans and any other large council document are not necessarily something we have ever been formally taught how to do.
+That’s because writing an executive summary for an asset management plan or any other large council document is not necessarily something we have ever been formally taught how to do.
 Despite this, it’s a satisfying document to write because it’s about cutting through the details to what really matters — the guts of the larger document.
 And at least you know the executive summary will be reasonably widely read, which may not always the case for your larger documents.

 It’s fair to assume that a reasonable proportion of your readers won’t read your whole asset management plan or infrastructure strategy or other long council document.
 Councillors have more than enough reading material provided with every agenda, and interested members of the community need to fit writing their submission (or informal feedback) into a short amount of time around work and/or family obligations.